morgant/xpomodmenu/README.md

     * Shows the current state of `pomod` (configuration error, stopped, or current pomodoro cycle)
     * Shows the elapsed time in the current pomodoro cycle
     * Supports starting/stopping the current pomodoro cycles
+    * Supports launching a floating window showing the current pomodoro cycle and elapsed time
+* `xpomoinfo`:
+    * Shows a floating window with:
+        * The current state of `pomod` (stopped or current pomodoro cycle) in the window title
+        * The elapsed time in the current pomodoro cycle in the window
+* mlvwmrc:
-* mlvwmrc Menu Extra:
+    * Menu Extra:
         * Provides an icon in the MLVWM menu bar which will show the `xpomodmenu` when clicked on
+    * Application Styles:
+        * Provides icon & window styling for `xpomoinfo` floating window

 ## PREREQUISITES